ViewComponent/view_component/docs/api.md

 require a reference to the original Rails view context, an instance of `ActionView::Base`.
 Use this method to set a reference to the original view context.
-Objects that implement this method will render in the component's view context, while objects that do not will render in the original view context so helpers, etc work as expected.
+Objects that implement this method will render in the component's view context, while objects that don't will render in the original view context so helpers, etc work as expected.

 ### #with_variant(variant) → [self] (Deprecated)